-The Contraventions Act applies to thousands of offences under federal legislation, such as some environmental offences, and ones that occur under National Parks legislation.
-In 2020, some offences under the Quarantine Act were also added as a response to the pandemic.
-Enforcement officers from all departments who issue tickets, are provided training on the correct process, including presentations from the Provincial Department of Justice, the Provincial Court, Fines Administration, and the Public Prosecution Service of Canada.
+The Contraventions Act applies to thousands of offences under federal legislation.
+In February 2022, Gander Airport Authority Enforcement Officers were provided with training from the Federal and Provincial Departments of Justice, the Provincial Court, Fines Administration, and the Public Prosecution Service of Canada enabling them to be eligible to issue tickets at Gander International Airport.